Piaget Theory: Childhood cognitive developmental stages

 During childhood, children will have a natural cognitive development stage where the child “learns to think”, or interact in the world in which they live.
 Doing this requires a series of evolutionary changes in the child’s life, marked by stages throughout all of their childhood, from the time they’re born until pre-adolescence.
 These stages, where certain cognitive abilities will be developed, are known to be divided according to the Piaget stages.

 What is the Piaget Theory?
 Jean Piaget (Swiss psychologist and biologist) conducted a number of studies about childhood, dividing it into stages called Stages.
 Piaget Theory classifies the stages during the cognitive development of a child into different ages.

-Piaget stages are a set of stages in the human development process that occur in time.
-For example, the type of language that children use will depend on their age (cooing, made-up words, pseudowords, using the third person, etc.), as well as their thinking (self-centered, in that everything happening in the world his happening in front of him or her), or physical skills (mimic, crawling, walking, running, etc.).
-All of this cognitive development happens continuously and progressively in the Piaget stages, depending on the approximate age.
+Piaget stages are a set of stages in the human development process that occurs in time.
+For example, the type of language that children use will depend on their age (cooing, made-up words, pseudowords, using the third person, echolalia, etc.), as well as their thinking (self-centered, in that everything happening in the world is happening in front of him or her), or physical skills (mimic, crawling, walking, running, etc.).
+All of this cognitive process development happens continuously and progressively in the Piaget stages, depending on the approximate age.

 Will every developmental stage happen at the exact same time, according to the Piaget Theory?

 No, not all children will hit the same stages at exactly the same age, but there are “sensitive periods” for all ages, where it is more probable that a child will develop certain cognitive skills.
 Developmentally, it is easier to learn a determined skill at a specific age, like learning the beginning of language at about age one and perfecting it at about age 7.

 Cognitive development stages in children according to Piaget Theory